IBM/Portfolio-Optimize/README.md

 ## 1. Clone the repo

-Clone the `Build-an-optimal-investment-portfolio code` locally.
+Clone the `Portfolio-Optimize` code locally.
 In a terminal, run:

   `$ git clone https://github.com/IBM/Portfolio-Optimize.git`